jarogers095/jarogers095.github.io/_posts/2020-03-11-pokedex_go.markdown

 permalink:  pokedex_go
 ---

-"The World's Greatest Text-Based Pokemon Go Stat Database!"
+The World's Greatest Text-Based Pokemon Go Stat Database!

     When I first saw the requirements of our first portfolio project, I knew immediately what I wanted to base it off of.
 My friends and I have been playing Pokemon Go for a few months now, and if anything was designed to be presented as a list with multiple layers to explore, it's Pokemon.